Ackee-Blockchain/school-of-solana/4.lesson/README.md

 In the account validation struct we use `seeds` together with `init` to create a PDA with the desired seeds.
 Additionally, we add an empty `bump` constraint to signal to anchor that it should find the canonical bump itself.
 Then, in the handler, we call `ctx.bumps.user_stats` to get the bump anchor found and save it to the user stats account as an extra property.

-f we then want to use the created pda in a different instruction, we can add a new validation struct (This will check that the `user_stats` account is the pda created by running `hash(seeds, user_stats.bump, game_program_id)`):
+If we then want to use the created pda in a different instruction, we can add a new validation struct (This will check that the `user_stats` account is the pda created by running `hash(seeds, user_stats.bump, game_program_id)`):

 ```rust